rohxnsxngh/mern-goal-app/readme.md

 # Goals/Todo Application (MERN)

 This is a MERN application built to track goals and todo's with their respective due dates.
 Uses concurrently package to run backend and frontend simultaneously in development.
+Utilized JWTs for authorization/authentification.

 ### Install dependencies